robertbunch/webrtc-starter/taskList.md

 16. CLIENT2 hands answer to peerconnection.setLocalDescription()
 17. CLIENT2 has the offer (CLIENT1's SDP)
     - CLIENT2 can pass the offer to peerconnection.setRemoteDescription()
-~18.
-Once #16 runs, CLIENT2 can start collecting ICE candidates (ASYNC)
+18. (ASYNC) Once #16 runs, CLIENT2 can start collecting ICE candidates

 Signaling server (socket.io) has been waiting...

 19. CLIENT2 emits answer (RTCSessionDesc - sdp/type) up to signaling server
-~20.
-CLIENT2 will listen for tracks/ICE from remote.
+20. (ASYNC) CLIENT2 will listen for tracks/ICE from remote.
     - and is done.
     - waiting on ICE candidates from CLIENT1
     - waiting on tracks from CLIENT1
 21. signaling server has been listening for answer.
 On arrival
     - emit CLIENT2 answer to CLIENT1 (RTCSessionDesc - sdp/type)
-22. CLIENT1 takes the answer and passes it to pc.setRemoteDescription() ~23.
-CLIENT1 waits for ICE candidates and tracks
+22. CLIENT1 takes the answer and passes it to pc.setRemoteDescription()
+23. (ASYNC) CLIENT1 waits for ICE candidates and tracks

 21 & 23 are waiting for ICE candidates.
     - Once they are exchanged, tracks will exchange